EitanBeCe/social-network/README.md

-- Simple social app:
+Simple social App on React and TypeScript:

-1. Login screen with fields: Email and Password; and button to open registration screen
+1. Login screen with fields: Email, Password and option to open registration screen
-2. Registration screen with fields: Email, Password, Password repeat, Back button. (fields must be verified)
+2. Registration screen with fields: Email, Password, Password repeat, Back button. (fields are verified)
-3. Main User screen (Posts View), with logout button, Posts View (list of posts) screen must include possibility to add new post and to edit and remove existing posts
+3. Possibility to add a new post, to edit and remove existing posts
-4. Post View Screen (title, text, comments (count, list, new comment form)
-5. Adding a new Post Screen (title, text, submit button)
+4. Adding and Editing Posts Screen (title, text, submit and close buttons).
+Modal with "do you want to delete" check
-6. Comments Screen (in Post View Screen), (remove, edit, add new)
-7. Edit Comment Screen
-8. Add & Edit Post Screen

-- Modal on deleting posts
+5. Possibility to put likes on posts
+6. Responsive template from 320px

+/

 What was used/done:

-- TS interfaces and types
+- TS annotations and types.
+Props interfaces.
 - React - useContext, useState, useEffect
 - ReactModal
 - localStorage
+- uuid
 - Responsive template
 - firebase?

+/

-Marks for myself for curr work
+Marks for myself for probable future additional tasks:

 1. To do comments and comment edit?
-2. AUTH pass with context!!!
-3. To do firebase (initial posts are heardcoded)?
-Routes (now everything on one link)?
-Auth status now in localStorage (Move to firebase?)
+2. To do firebase (Now initial posts are heardcoded, auth status now in localStorage)?
+Routes (now everything is on one link)?
-4. Tests?)
+3. Tests?)
-5. Reducer?
+4. Reducer?
-6. Likes animation?
+5. Likes animation?

 # Getting Started with Create React App